RuochaoYan/a-plagiarism-detector/README.md

 ### Pre-processing words

-As you build your word-list, you must keep perform two-types of processing on your words:  case-normalization and stop-word removal.
+As you build your word-list, you code must perform two transformations:  case-normalization and stop-word removal.
 Case-normalization is the fancy way of saying that you words all be converted to lower-case.

-“Stop-words” and words that should be eliminated from the underlying dataset.
+“Stop-words” are words that should be eliminated from the input set.
 You can find a list of stop words in your assignment folder called “stopwords.txt”.
 This file contains a list of comma-separated words.
-Any word contained in the word-list in this file should be removed from your word-lists before proceeding with the remaining steps in this assignment.
-Can you think of a time-efficient way to remove stop words from your dataset?
+Any word contained in the word-list file should be removed from your word-list collections before proceeding with the remaining steps in this assignment.
+Before proceding, try to think of various ways you can remove stop words from your dataset in a time-efficient manner.

 ### Counting words

-Ahh — you’ve consumed your files, you’ve chosen a data structure to store your words, and another structure to store your word-collections.
-A old-school C programmer might choose a simple data structure to collect words — may be a linked-list.
-That’s not a bad choice — but it leaves the problem of counting duplicate words up to you.
+Ahh — you’ve consumed your files, you’ve chosen one data structure to store each word, and another structure to store your word-collections.
+A C programmer might choose a simple data structure to collect words — perhaps a linked-list.
+That’s a fine choice — but it leaves the problem of counting duplicate words up to you.

-Experienced C++ programmers would choose a collection class that provides the ability to partition and count elements automatically.
+Experienced C++ programmers would choose a collection class from the Standard Template Library (STL) that offers the ability to store and count elements automatically.
 This is a topic we will explore in great detail in future lectures.
 Necessity, being the mother of invention, dictates that for this assignment, you must discover the options on your own.
 Again, you’re free to access the google, your books, and your peers for alternatives.
 Programming mastery comes after you develop the habit of considering options/implications, rather than accepting practical advice on good faith.

 ### Building bi-gram pairs

-Once again we’re aiming to build an internal collection for each of our input files.
+In our second major task, we are once again we’re aiming to build an internal collection for each of our input files.
 The collection will store bi-grams in document order.
 This task is predicated on your ability to iterate our underlying collection of words.
 A typical data structure course would have you start by choosing a structure that best fits the problem at hand.
 Nothing wrong with that approach, and if you’re satisfied with that, so be it.
-As this is not a typical course,  you may consider the challenge of devising a generalizable process that solves the problem of assembling bi-grams and computing bi-gram frequencies without an additional data structure.
+As this is not a typical course, perhaps you'll consider devising a generalizable process that solves the problem of assembling bi-grams and computing bi-gram frequencies without an additional data structure.
+It's up to you.

 ### Computing the dot-product

-So you’ve consume documents, read and parsed each line into words, stored the words in a collection class, and counted the frequency of each word in the associated collection.
+So you’ve consumed three documents, read and parsed each line into words, stored the words in a collection class, counted the frequency of each word in the associated collection, and generated a set of bi-grams.
 Good job!
 Have a cookie.
 Then, it’s time to write the code to compute the dot-product for your document pairs.
 To do so, you may refer to the distance formula (given above).
 If you’re stuck, it’s time to try the google, your books, and your peers for further insight.

 ### Saving results

-In order to complete this assignment, your code will need to generate several files:
+In order to complete this assignment, your code will need to generate multiple files:
-A word file for input file A, containing a comma-separated list of words found in that file A word file for input file B, containing a comma-separated list of words found in that file A word file for input file C, containing a comma-separated list of words found in that file A 3-line summary file that contains the result of your analysis.
+1. A output file called "output1.txt" for the file "words1.txt", containing a comma-separated list of words found in that file
+2. A output file called "output2.txt" for the file "words2.txt", containing a comma-separated list of words found in that file
+3. A output file called "output3.txt" for the file "words3.txt", containing a comma-separated list of words found in that file
+4. A 3-line summary file (called results.txt) that contains the result of your analysis.
 The summary format is:
-A “test-output” file that collects results of you tests (if any)

 Distance A*B:  N   (where N is the resulting dot-product you computed between A and B) Distance A*C:  N   (where N is the resulting dot-product you computed between A and C)